aws/amazon-freertos/demos/README.md

 ## Running the demos
-More details available on our getting started page (on development): https://docs.aws.amazon.com/freertos/latest/userguide/freertos-getting-started.html
+More details available on our getting started page (on development): https://docs.aws.amazon.com/freertos/latest/userguide/freertos-getting-started.html.

+Amazon FreeRTOS can be built utilizing a supported IDE project provided under <test project path> or with cmake.

 ### Selecting your demos
 Select your demo by changing the ```aws_demo_config.h``` file.